 Connecticut (CT Gen. Stat.
 Sec.
 31-76c) requires payment of overtime to nonexempt employees at the rate of 11/2 times the normal hourly rate, but only for hours actually worked in excess of 40 in one week.

 Connecticut law provides an overtime exemption for executive, administrative, and professional employees (CT Admin.
 Code Sec.
 31-60-14 et seq.).
-The test for each exemption has a long version with a lower salary requirement and a short version with a higher salary requirement.
-To be exempt under Connecticut's rules, an employee must pass either the long test or the short test.
+The state test for each exemption has a long version with a lower salary requirement and a short version with a higher salary requirement.
+But, effective January 1, 2020, the federal salary threshold will be higher than the state salary threshold, so employers will have to raise the salaries of any employees earning less than the federal salary threshold in order to classify them as exempt.

 For exemption, an employee must pass three tests: